paajasan/Allas-backup/README.md

 1. These backups do **NOT** retain history.
 If you delete a file locally, it will be deleted on the remote during the next backup.
 2. The scripts save access tokens in a plaintext file, so anyone with access to you home directory can access and modify the data in allas.
     - You can, however, revoke the access rights to any project at any time.
+3. Anything in the destination that does not match a local file will be deleted or modified.
+In most cases it is best to just start with a fresh bucket.